MHiirwa/Frontend-web-dev-summative---Maxime-Lilian-Hirwa/README.md

 Data Management
 Exporting Data
-Go to Settings -> Data Management
+G-o to Settings -> Data Management

 Click "Export Data" to download a JSON file with all your transactions and settings